 If sowing indoors, keep the seeds moist and warm (70-75 degrees).
 They should germinate within 7 days.

 The mid to taller varieties of Zinnias (like the one offered here) should be planted (or thinned to) about 18-24 inches apart.
-The height can vary greatly from 1-4 feet but 30 inches is a good estimate.
+The height can vary greatly from 1-4 feet depending on growing conditions.

 Buy Zinnia elegans Seeds